CR-39

-Poly(allyl diglycol carbonate) (PADC) is a plastic commonly used in the manufacture of eyeglass lenses alongside the material PMMA (polymethyl methacrylate).
-The monomer is allyl diglycol carbonate (ADC).
+Poly(allyl diglycol carbonate) (PADC) is a thermosetting plastic commonly used in the manufacture of eyeglass lenses alongside the material PMMA (polymethyl methacrylate).
+The monomer is liquid allyl diglycol carbonate (ADC).
 The term CR-39 technically refers to the ADC monomer, but is more commonly used to refer to the finished plastic.

 The abbreviation stands for "Columbia Resin #39", which was the 39th formula of a thermosetting plastic developed by the Columbia Resins project in 1940.

 The first commercial use of CR-39 monomer (ADC) was to help create glass-reinforced plastic fuel tanks for the B-17 bomber aircraft in World War II, reducing the weight and increasing the range of the bomber.
 After the war, the Armorlite Lens Company in California is credited with manufacturing the first CR-39 eyeglass lenses in 1947.
 CR-39 plastic has an index of refraction of 1.498 and an Abbe number of 58.
 CR-39 is now a trade-marked product of PPG Industries.

-An alternative use includes a purified version that is used to measure ionising radiation such as alpha particles and neutrons.
+An alternative use includes a purified version that is used to measure ionizing radiation such as alpha particles and neutrons.

 Although CR-39 is a type of polycarbonate, it should not be confused with the general term "polycarbonate", a tough homopolymer usually made from bisphenol A.